Data Mining (guided self study)

 This course will familiarize the participants with concepts and methods for identifying interesting patterns from large datasets.
 Data mining is about trying to make sense of data, usually without clear questions or clear success criteria.
 The course will focus on discovery of frequent patters in data, a fundamental data mining task that can help extract knowledge and previously unknown patterns also from largely unstructured data.

-For unofficial IRC guidance, a channel #dm2015 has been set up on IRCNet
+For unofficial IRC guidance, a channel #dm2016 will be set up on IRCNet if needed.

 Completing the course